-We identify meaningful differences based on political affiliation.
-Although rightleaning voters care less about inequality (Kuziemko et al., 2015), this preference may be due to beliefs about societal costs and not inequality per se.
-Additionally, we know little about whether preferences for equality in college access and income correlate with political affiliation.
+Using additional collected information, we also identify differences based on political affiliation.
+It is well known that right-leaning voters care less about equality (Kuziemko et al., 2015).
+However, it is not known whether this preference is due to beliefs about societal costs or preferences for equality.
+Moreover, we know little about how political affiliation correlates with preferences for equality in college access and income.
 We find that Republicans have nearly lexicographic preferences for average income, meaning that they are unwilling to trade any units of income for equality in either dimension.
-Thus, Republicans are not equality averse because of perceived costs but because societal income is the most important social variable in their social welfare functions.
-We do, however, find overlap among partisans, as both Democrats and Republicans are willing to trade meaningful quantities of average income (over \$4,000) to increase enrollment in HE by 1 SD (14%).
+Thus, Republicans are not equality averse because of perceived costs but because societal income is the most important variable in their social welfare functions.
+We do, however, find overlap among partisans, as both Democrats and Republicans are willing to trade meaningful quantities of average income (over \$2,900) to increase enrollment in HE by 10%.
 These results suggest that, between parties, there is an overlapping consensus with respect to increasing average levels of education and a large chasm with respect to equalizing educational opportunities or income.

 Our primary result is that US citizens are willing to exchange meaningful amounts of average income for other social variables, including overall levels of education (which is often viewed purely as a vehicle for increasing economic growth) and reductions in inequality.
 Second, our results help clarify some confusion about the relation between access to HE and equality of income.
 When considered in isolation, individuals may indicate greater preferences for college access relative to equal income; however, our results indicate that some of this rank-ordering is attributable to omitted variable bias.

 When respondents consider societal variables simultaneously, they are willing to pay over twice as much for equivalent reductions of income inequality relative to college enrollment inequality.
-This result implies that if there is a public policy choice between a tax credit to reduce income inequality by 1 SD or an education intervention to reduce college enrollment gaps by 1 SD, all else constant, the preferred policy choice would be the tax credit.
+These results suggest that if there is a public policy choice between a social security fund or an educational intervention, all else constant, the preferred policy choice would be income transfers.